Feeling stressed? Before reaching for anti-anxiety medications, try eating foods that boost serotonin, a neurotransmitter that helps you stay calm.

 Alcohol should also be avoided to stave off depression.
 If you drink, you should do so in moderation.

-8) Dr. Andrew McCulloch, chief executive of the Mental Health Foundation, says that processed foods such as hot dogs can cause anxiety and depression.
+, says that processed foods such as hot dogs can cause anxiety and depression.
 Researchers in London studied people who ate mostly fried food, processed meats, desserts and high-fat dairy products and discovered they had a 58 percent higher risk of depression than those who ate "whole" foods such as fish and vegetables.
 If you struggle with depression, skip the processed foods and fill your pantry with fresh food from the garden or farmers market.

 Photos: Wikimedia Commons